 You wrote it years ago.
 It did well at the time.
-People liked it …they clicked and opened, commented and shared.
-But your readers moved on.
-And you never looked back.

-4. It’s easier to promote in social media because you’ll know just who to share it with
+- It’s easier to promote in social media because you’ll know just who to share it with

 In other words, you’ll get better results with less effort.

 Here is our guide for updating content.
 We’ll show you which posts to revisit, how to update them and finally how to promote updated content.
-By the time you get to the examples below, it will already be obvious just now effective this content strategy can be.
+By the time you get to the examples below, it will already be obvious just how effective this content strategy can be.

-Which blog posts should you update?
+Which of your old blog posts should you update?

-1. Articles that almost rank high.
+- Articles that almost rank high.
 They could become traffic magnets with a little boost.

-2. Articles that are already high ranking traffic magnets, but at risk of being surpassed by rivals.
+- Articles that are already high ranking traffic magnets, but at risk of being surpassed by rivals.

-3. Articles that created a lot of buzz when they were first published
+- Articles that created a lot of buzz when they were first published

-4. Research articles that have gone out of date
+- Research articles that have gone out of date

-Start by doing a content audit.
+Erin Balsa, Haus of Bold“Start by doing a content audit.
 This will help you prioritize which pieces of content to update and optimize vs. which to leave alone, redirect or kill.
-I like to optimize blogs that have 10 or more backlinks going to them, blogs that are ranking (but not on page one) for high-value keywords, and blogs that get a ton of traffic but low time on page and low goal completions.”
+I like to optimize blogs that have 10 or more backlinks going to them, blogs that are ranking (but not on page one) for high-value keywords, and blogs that get a ton of traffic but low time on page and low goal completions.” |

 Update articles that almost rank high

-1. In Search Console, go to the Performance > Search results report
+- In Google Search Console, go to the “Search results” report.

-Caution ⚠️ Before updating a page, find all the phrases that page ranks for.
+Caution!
+Before updating a page, find all the phrases that page ranks for.
 You need to know if it’s already ranking even higher for other phrases.
 You don’t want to accidentally de-optimize it by making it less relevant for other high ranking phrases.
 We’re here to improve quality and rankings, not change keyword targeting.

 Update articles that rank well but are starting to slip

-Another way to monitor changes in rankings is with SEO software, such as SEMrush or Moz.
+Another way to monitor changes in rankings is with SEO software, such as Semrush or Moz.
 These aren’t free, but they’ll give you a report that you won’t find in Analytics or Search Console: changes in rankings for specific keywords over time.

 Here’s what it looks like:

-Now that we know exactly which articles need a little love, and which posts to update for SEO impact it’s time to start improving them.
+Now that we know exactly which articles need a little love, and which posts to update for SEO impact.
+It’s time to start improving them.

 How to update old blog posts for SEO and higher rankings